 4.1.8 Record what you have shared.
 Once you have decided there is adequate justification to share information then the actual sharing should be recorded including what information was shared, to who, when and by who.

 Obtaining consent from individuals to share their personal information should also be factored into the decision making process for sharing information.
-Consent should be a positive action, specific, given freely, granular and provide an informed indication of the wishes of the individual that they agree to how their personal data will be processed.
-If personal information is to be shared then consent should be obtained prior to sharing information (however see paragraph 4.3 below) from the subject of the personal information.
+Consent should be a positive action, specific, given freely, granular and provide an informed indication of the wishes of the individual that they agree to how their personal data will be processed..
 See school Guidance Note on Consentt.

 It is not always appropriate to obtain consent from an individual (or in fact inform them that sharing is taking place) for sharing their information.
+Consent is not needed for all aspects of personal information sharing.
 An example of this is where the School is required to provide the police with information for the prevention and detection of crime or for the protection of children/vulnerable adults.
 However a legal basis is always required before any sharing occurs.

 Fairness and Transparency